 The renowned British soprano, Claire Rutter opens the 2019-20 Season with concert performances of Elgar’s The Kingdom with Newcastle Bach Choir and A Sea Symphony with Islington Choral Society.
 She returns to English National Opera for the role of Foreign Princess Rusalka in a new production which also tours to Théâtre de la Ville de Luxembourg.
-The artist returns to Icelandic Opera to sing the role of Sieglinde Die Walküre and makes her return to the concert platform under the baton of Sir Mark Elder and the Hallé Orchestra for Verdi ‘s Requiem.
+Claire also returns to Icelandic Opera to sing the role of Sieglinde Die Walküre and will appear alongside the Hallé Orchestra in a performance of Verdi's Requiem.

-Recent highlights include Tosca at Icelandic Opera and at Welsh National Opera, she appeared as Leonora La Forza del Destino.
-At Grange Park Opera she took on the role of Amelia Un Ballo in Maschera in their new theatre at West Horsley.
-Other recent engagements include the title role Vanessa for Wexford Festival Opera, Mother L’Enfant Prodigue for Scottish Opera, the title role in La Gioconda for Malmö Opera, and Sieglinde Die Walküre for Grange Park Opera.
-The artist appeared as Fidelia Edgar with Scottish Opera and sang the role of Sieglinde Die Walküre in concert with The Mahler Players.
-She ended the season at Dorset Opera in the role of Abigaille Nabucco.
+Recent highlights include Tosca at Icelandic Opera and at Welsh National Opera, and she appeared as Leonora La Forza del Destino.
+At Grange Park Opera she took on the role of Amelia Un Ballo in Maschera in their new theatre at West Horsley, and also Sieglinde (which she has performed in concert with The Mahler Players as well).
+Other recent engagements include the title role in Vanessa for Wexford Festival Opera, Mother L'Enfant Prodigue for Scottish Opera, the title role in La Gioconda for Malmö Opera.
+The artist appeared as Fidelia Edgar with Scottish Opera.
+She ended the 18/19 season at Dorset Opera in the role of Abigaille Nabucco.

 This biography is for information only and should not be reproduced.

 The challenging role of Abigaille was sung with sterling top notes, dignity and vigour by Claire Rutter.